Inferring birth versus death dynamics for ecological interactions in stochastic heterogeneous populations: Inference Methods

 is unimodal, exhibiting a clear and unique optimum.
 Otherwise, the parameter is interpreted as practically non-identifiable, in the sense that multiple values of the input may yield the same model output.
-We compute the posterior distribution using the Metropolis Hastings algorithm, a Markov chain Monte Carlo method developed in \cite{Haario}.
-The prior distribution $p^{prior}(\theta)$ of each parameter is taken to be a uniform distribution, assuming that we have no prior knowledge about the parameter other than its range.
-We choose a Gaussian distribution for the likelihood function $p(d|\theta)$.
+We compute the posterior distribution using the Metropolis Hastings algorithm, a Markov chain Monte Carlo (MCMC) method using the delayed rejection adaptive metropolis (DRAM) algorithm developed in \cite{Haario}.
+The prior distribution $p^{prior}(\theta)$ of each parameter is taken to be a uniform distribution on the range in Table \ref{table:modelparamlist}, assuming that we have no prior knowledge about the parameter other than its range.
+We choose a Gaussian distribution for the likelihood function $p(D|\theta)$,

+where $F(N_i;\theta)$ are the birth and death rate functions in Equations (\ref{eq:bmono}--\ref{eq:dmono}, \ref{eq:bco}--\ref{eq:dco}) to be fitted, which depend on parameters $\theta$.
+This form of the likelihood assumes an additive error that is Gaussian.
+We run 8 independent runs of MCMC with a burn-in period of 10000 steps, followed by 50000 iterations.
+The initial points are chosen using Latin hypercube samples \cite{helton2003latin}.
+The convergence of the MCMC algorithm is checked via $\hat{R}$ \cite{gelman1995bayesian} and the value is found to be 1.003 {(significantly below the typical tolerance 1.05)}.

-In Figure \ref{fig:mcmc}, prior distribution $p^{prior}(\theta)$ and posterior distributions $p^{post}(\theta|d)$ are plotted.
-The posterior distributions of all parameters are unimodal around the true parameter values, indicating the uniqueness and accuracy of our inference method.
-It confirms that the proposed inference method is practically identifiable, and it can estimate the birth and death process parameters $\gamma_k$, $\sigma_k$, and $\delta_k$.
+In Figure \ref{fig:mcmc}, the prior distribution $p^{prior}(\theta)$ and posterior distributions $p^{post}(\theta|D)$ are plotted.
+The posterior distributions of all parameters are unimodal around the true parameter values, indicating accuracy of our inference method.
+In addition, Table \ref{table:paramfit} shows the statistics of the fitted parameter values for the PC3 cell line.
+The median and 90\% confidence interval drawn from the posterior distribution of each parameter are close to the true parameter value.
+This suggests that the proposed inference method is practically identifiable, and it can estimate the birth and death process parameters $\gamma_k$, $\sigma_k$, and $\delta_k$.
+We note that our inference method and results include a mix of frequentist and Bayesian methods.
+While the statistical properties of the method require further theoretical validation, simulation results demonstrate its practical effectiveness.